SAP-samples/teched2023-IN260/exercises/ex6/README.md

 Let's now apply the resilience configuration inside the `getTechEdEvent()` method.

-## 6.3 - Apply the cache configuration
+## 6.3 - Apply the Cache Configuration

 The `ResilienceDecorator` API allows you to apply the resilience configuration to a method call.